Why Neuroscience Should Change the Way We Work

 While the growing body of neuroscience must stand the scrutiny of further research, we can begin to see applications in the workplace.
 The following are the BIG FIVE.
 These core ideas have implications for all management practices:

-The BIG FIVE IDEAS That Should Change the Way We Manage People
+5 FIVE IDEAS That Should Change the Way We Work

 - Managing Expectations – As motivation plays a critical role in the how and why of people functioning, it’s important to understand that the brain is essentially a social organ.
 Research now clearly shows that the brain’s primary organizing principle is to detect whether incoming stimuli is a reward – or threat.
 It’s part of our early survival mechanism that allows the brain to quickly classify the “danger” level of any situation.
 According to Dr. David Rock, core social domains (such as social status and certainty (control) drive human behavior.